aws-samples/sample-eksreview/README.md

 ./eksreview
 ```

-Then, at the prompt, ask for a review in plain English:
+Then, at the prompt, ask for a review in natural language:

 ```text
 review my cluster my-cluster in <your-region>